Ontario Science Centre announces the 2021 Weston Youth Innovation Awards

 An artist's rendering of the exterior of the Canadian Canoe Museum

-All of these special project grants are initiated by our Board of Directors, and we do not accept unsolicited proposals.
-For funding in our two focus areas, please see our Grant Calls page or follow us on Twitter @westonfamilyfdn.
+The Foundation’s Board of Directors initiates all special project grants, and unsolicited proposals are not accepted.
+For funding opportunities in our two focus areas, please visit the Grant Calls page or follow us on LinkedIn.

 Featured Special Projects